paolaUWB/DR16Q/README.md

 -sm should be set to 'yes' for the plots to be smoothed.
 NOTE: for smoothing, the variable BOXCAR_SIZE must be set to an odd values

--dynamic should be set to 'yes' for manual fitting - this allows for manual choosing of anchor points for the plotting
+-dynamic should be set to 'yes' for manual fitting - this allows for manual choosing of anchor points for the plotting (typically needs to be set to 'yes' for redshift >= 5.11 or the code may throw errors)

 -flag_spectra should be set to 'yes' for the plots to be flagged (good fit/bad fit)